Commute Carbon Footprint Calculator: compare car, bus, train, bike and EV

 FAQs

-Do I enter round-trip distance?
+Should I enter one-way or round-trip distance?

 Can I match a published factor set?